awsdocs/aws-php-developers-guide/doc_source/getting-started_index.rst

    limitations under the License.

 #############################################
-Getting Started with the |sdk-php| version 3
+Getting Started with the |sdk-php| Version 3
 #############################################

-This chapter is dedicated to getting you up and running with the |sdk-php| version 3.
+This chapter is dedicated to getting you up and running with the |sdk-php| Version 3.

 .. toctree::
     :maxdepth: 2